galakhov/tg-channelposts-aggregator/README.md

 http://YOUR_IP_OR_DNS:PORT/api/repos/{github-owner}/{repo-name}/builds
 ```

-In my case I'm not doing any tests nor am I building & pushing any containers, as they were already built by Docker Hub.
-Though, I need to trigger the pipeline and start a new deployment process (Drone's _build_), which will then pull all the newly built containers from Docker Hub.
+I'm not doing any tests nor am I building & pushing any containers, as they were already built by Docker Hub.
+Though, in my case I need to trigger the pipeline and start a new deployment process (Drone's _build_), which will then pull all the newly built containers from Docker Hub and deploy them to Swarm.

 To trigger the `deploy` step in the [pipeline](./.drone.yml#L20), a new build needs to be [invoked](https://docs.drone.io/api/builds/build_create/) with the `custom` (or `promote`) [drone event type](https://docs.drone.io/pipeline/triggers/#by-event).
-Consequently, a new build with the corresponding listing of the pipeline commands is _limited_ to the execution of the `deploy` step, [as it's stated by the Drone developers](https://docs.drone.io/pipeline/triggers/#by-event).
-In fact, the execution is not _limited_ but just runs the pipeline, starting from [this step](./.drone.yml#L20) with the `custom` event and also executes all sebsequent steps.
+Consequently, a new build with the corresponding listing of the pipeline commands is _limited_ to the execution of the `deploy` step, [as it's stated by the Drone developers](https://docs.drone.io/pipeline/triggers/).
+In fact, the execution isn't _limited_ to just one step, but runs the pipeline, starting from [this step](./.drone.yml#L20) with the `custom` event, then executes all the sebsequent steps.
 In this way Docker Hub triggers the deployment after the webhook was received to the Drone's API endpoint as the valid **POST** request that looks like this:

 ```bash
 POST http://YOUR_IP_OR_DNS:PORT/api/repos/{github-owner}/{repo-name}/builds?branch={branch-in-the-repo-with-the-drone-yml-pipeline-file}